Dexalot/samplebot/README.md

 ```

 ## To run
-- You will need to start a price_feeds instance which serves price data to a local port: (My price feeds: https://github.com/Beastlorion/dexalotBot_price_feeds)
+- You will need to start a price_feeds instance which serves price data to a local port: https://github.com/Beastlorion/dexalotBot_price_feeds
 - You can edit the price calculations there if you'd like.
 - Once that is running on the same machine, run one of the following: